andriikushch/CarND-Advanced-Lane-Lines/README.md

 The code for this step is in `calibration.py` file.
 Which defines global vars `ret, mtx, dist, rvecs, tvecs` as result of `cv2.calibrateCamera` function.
 Images for calibration are stored in `camera_cal` folder.

-Some of calibration images has different amount of visible corners and calibration code takes it into account.
-In case if we will exlude those images, calibration result is worth.
+Some of the calibration images have a different amount of visible corners and calibration code takes it into account.
+In case if we will exclude those images, the calibration result is worth.

 ### Pipeline (single images)

-Whole pipeline are defined within `pipeline.py` in object called `LineDetector`.
+The whole pipeline is defined within `pipeline.py` in the object called `LineDetector`.

 #### 1. Undistort image.